helix-editor/helix/book/src/themes.md

 ### Scopes

 The following is a list of scopes available to use for styling.
+It's also available as toml template [below](#template), so you don't have to type in all the scopes yourself.

 #### Syntax highlighting